Eva Ingolf: Career

-Throughout her career, Eva has given numerous solo recitals in well-known concert halls in Iceland, Japan, United States, Russia and Europe, including regularly at the Weill Recital Hall at Carnegie Hall, the Trinity Church in New York City and the Corcoran Gallery of Art in Washington, D.C., receiving high acclaim from music critics as well as the general public.
-She has released two highly regarded CDs on the Japis label.
-Eva has also recorded for the Icelandic State Radio.
+Throughout her career, Eva has given numerous solo recitals in Iceland, Japan, the United States, Russia and Europe, including regularly at the Weill Recital Hall at Carnegie Hall, the Trinity Church in New York City and the Corcoran Gallery of Art in Washington, D.C.
+She has released two CDs on the Japis label.
+Eva has also recorded for the Icelandic state radio, RÚV.

 In 1995-1996, she undertook studies in composition, conducting and orchestration at Harvard University.